Health Equity

 Overview

-In alignment with RWJBarnabas Health System’s mission to improve the health of the diverse communities of New Jersey, Robert Wood Johnson University Hospital, a comprehensive academic medical center in New Brunswick, NJ, is well positioned to address disparities in care spanning well beyond its primary and secondary service areas.
-With the innovative approaches in tertiary and quaternary services that attract the state’s diverse populations, we are particularly intentional in scoping various strategic priorities that will address the needs of our diverse communities.
+In alignment with RWJBarnabas Health System’s mission to improve the health of all communities of New Jersey, Robert Wood Johnson University Hospital, a comprehensive academic medical center in New Brunswick, NJ, is well positioned to address any disparities in care spanning well beyond its primary and secondary service areas.
+With innovative approaches in tertiary and quaternary services, we are particularly intentional in scoping various strategic priorities that will address the needs of our diverse communities.
 As such, expanding our services with a commitment to cultural humility and sensitivity is a reality that cannot be ignored.

 1. Health Equity